 We found 5 family medicine practitioners who accept Aetna Bronze EPO near Temple, TX.

-Dr. Moiz Ahmed's area of specialization is family medicine.
-He accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-Dr. Ahmed attended medical school at Sindh Medical College.
+Dr. Moiz Ahmed practices family medicine.
+Dr. Ahmed is in-network for Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+He attended medical school at Sindh Medical College.

 Conditions / Treatments